josue22almo/airlingScheduling-MaxFlow/README.md

 # Airling Scheduling problem [MAX-FLOW]

-This project covers the 20% of the evaluation of the subject Algoritmia (FIB - UPC Q1-TARDOR)
+This project covers the 20% of the evaluation of the subject Algoritmia (FIB - UPC Q1-TARDOR).

+Project structure:

+* Folderds:
+  ** Benchmark: some sample input files.
+You can use any of them to do some tests.
+  ** fonts: the source code of the project
+* AirShe.pdf: project statement
+* airSche-docu.pdf: our own documentation about the project.

 ## Getting Started